Raffaele Francesco Zich: 2024–25 season

 In late January, it was announced that Zich had left longtime coaches Renata Lazzaroni and Edoardo De Bernadis to train under Stéphane Lambiel and Angelo Dolfini in Champéry, Switzerland.
 That same month, he competed at the 2025 Winter World University Games in Turin, Italy, where he placed thirteenth.
 He subsequently won the bronze medal at the 2025 Bavarian Open.

 Selected to compete at the 2025 World Junior Championships in Debrecen, Hungary, Zich placed twenty-first.

 2025–26 season

 Although assigned to compete at the 2025 CS Denis Ten Memorial Challenge, Zich withdrew from the event on the day of the short program.

+2026–27 season

+Zich opened the new season placing 16th at the 2026 Kinoshita Group Cup.